stgeorgeshurstville/bulletin/_docs/sermon.md

 ## Sermon Outline
 1. The reality and the result (1 Cor 6:19-20 and 7:23).
 2. Be godly.
-    a.
-Have sex.
+    1. Have sex.
-    b.
-Stay with your spouse.
+    2. Stay with your spouse.
 3. Serve.
-    a.
-Have sex to serve.
+    1. Have sex to serve.
-    b.
-Marry to serve.
+    2. Marry to serve.
-    c.
-Remain married to serve.
+    3. Remain married to serve.
-    d.
-Remain in your situation because you serve.
+    4. Remain in your situation because you serve.

 ## Q&A